machine mastery

 Step 1: Coarsen Your Grind

-4. Pull a test shot
+4. Pull your test shot and watch the gauge

 Step 2: Reduce Your Dose